raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

-#Learn how to live code music with Sonic Pi 2
+#Getting Started making Music with Sonic Pi 2

 Ever wanted to make funky music like Daft Punk or Will.i.am but are not sure how to hold a cello, let alone play it?!
 Well Sonic Pi v2.0 could get you there.